Maulve/dotfiles/README.md

 # Welcome to my dotfiles!

-**WARNING: using install.sh is NOT intended to be used with an existing install.
-It WILL delete a lot of your config files.**
+**WARNING: DO NOT USE install.sh.
+It is currently BROKEN and will DELETE your existing configs.**

 These dotfiles are a heavily modified version of ML4W's dotfiles https://gitlab.com/stephan-raabe/dotfiles